The Mistake (House): Plot

 During a routine checkup two months later, Chase discover Kayla is running a slight temperature, which should not happen with the medication she's on.
 She then spikes a fever an hour later.
 Chase believes it is strep, but Sam then arrives and brings up the possibility of hepatitis.
 House realizes Sam has hepatitis C, which was transplanted along with the liver given to Kayla.
 House then deduces that both patients now have liver cancer.
 Kayla needs a new liver once again, and once again is exempt because of the cancer.

 As Chase is being interrogated in Cuddy's office, he reveals the real reason for the lawsuit.
 After discovering Kayla will not be able to obtain a legitimate transplant, Sam went to the black market and found a doctor in Mexico willing to perform the operation.
 Although at first Chase is willing to go along with it, he is convinced by Foreman and Cameron to tell the truth to Kayla: that she will die regardless.
 Kayla ends up not getting the operation and dies.
-Months later, Sam comes to the hospital for a checkup, Chase, guilt-ridden, tells Sam that he was hungover during the checkup resulting in him not further questioning Kayla's stomach pains, misdiagnosing her ulcer and ultimately killing her.
+Months later, Sam comes to the hospital for a checkup and Chase, guilt-ridden, tells Sam that he was hungover during the checkup resulting in him not further questioning Kayla's stomach pains, misdiagnosing her ulcer and ultimately killing her.
 Sam is furious and sues the hospital.

 As Stacy and Cuddy are reeling from this revelation, House takes Chase outside, when he accuses Chase of lying: Chase was not distracted in the checkup because he was hungover, he was distracted because he had just received a phone call bearing the news that his father had died from lung cancer.
 House reveals that he knew about his father's cancer but promised not to tell Chase about it.
-As Chase decides to tell the truth during the hearing, Stacy admits she still has feelings for House, hinting at the possibility of them getting back together again.
+As Chase decides to tell the truth during the hearing, Stacy admits she still has feelings for House, hinting at the possibility of them getting back together.

 The panel decides to penalize both Chase and House; Chase receiving one week of suspension and a letter in his permanent file for lying to both his superiors and Sam, while House is cited for his "troubling" conduct (including allegations of blackmail along with refusing to meet with patients) that results in him having his practice supervised by another doctor for at least one month (as chosen by Cuddy).
-Furious about the supervision, House attempts to fire Chase, but is stopped by Foreman who has been appointed to be his supervisor.
+Furious about the supervision, House attempts to fire Chase, but is stopped by Foreman, who has been appointed to be his supervisor.